How do medical device marketers add a human touch to their message? And how can we connect online data with offline results?

 Peter Tressel, vice president and creative director at Preston Kelly, talked about how the company humanized a complex medical concept for Medtronic by educating patients about implantable cardioverter defibrillators (ICDs).
 Duke Borgerding, associate media director for McCann Minneapolis, talked about how his company helped a bank determine whether digital marketing had an effect on customer actions outside of the website.

-Here are the highlights from the event.
+Here are the highlights from the presentations.

 Serving Patients Better